-Research and Analysis by April Yanyuan Wu
+Research & Analysis by April Yanyuan Wu

 How Do Trends in Women's Labor Force Activity and Marriage Patterns Affect Social Security Replacement Rates?

 Changes in the role of women in the economy and in the family have affected both the amount and the type of Social Security benefits they receive in retirement.
 Women's labor force participation rate increased from less than 40 percent in 1950 to more than 70 percent in 2011.
 Over much of the same period, marriage rates fell and divorce rates rose.
 This article examines how women's higher earnings and lower marriage rates have affected Social Security replacement rates over time for individuals and for households.